-If you need to run rules from a workflow, the solution also provides a custom workflow activity that invokes the same custom action discussed above.
-It is possible to call a custom action from a workflow without a custom workflow activity, but the InRule Custom Action requires the entity ID, which is not easily obtainable using only the built-in workflow designer.
+If you need to run rules from a workflow, the solution provides a custom workflow activity that invokes the included custom action.
 The custom workflow activity passes in the entity ID and type in automatically for you, and provides the rest of the custom action settings as input fields on the activity.
 The activity also returns the details of the response as individual fields, instead of raw json.
 These are the fields returned:

-- Informational Notifications

-- Warning Notifications
+- Informational Notifications - Warning Notifications

 - Error Notifications

 - Validations

 - Errors